-FCS declares that she has acted as a consultant for Novo Nordisk.
 FCS is the author of an article cited in the topic.

 Dr Fatima Cody Stanford would like to gratefully acknowledge Dr Abeezar Sarela and Dr Daniel M. Herron, previous contributors to this topic.
 AS has no competing interests.
 DMH has received educational grants from Ethicon Endosurgery and Covidien.
 DMH has acted as consultant for USGI Medical, Virtual Incision, and Hourglass Technology.